Breast Cancer and Palliative Care

 Breast cancer patients often have to choose from among different treatment options, which can include surgery, chemotherapy and radiation.
 But treatments have a variety of side effects, such as pain, nausea and vomiting, fatigue, shortness of breath, depression and constipation.
 This is where palliative care comes in.

-Palliative medicine, or palliative care, is specialized medical care focused on relief of the pain, symptoms and stress of serious illness.
+Palliative medicine, or palliative care, is specialized medical care focused on relief of the pain, symptoms and stress of a serious illness such as breast cancer.
 The goal is to improve quality of life for both you and your family.
-It is appropriate at any age and at any stage in your illness and can be provided along with treatment meant to cure.
+Palliative care is appropriate at any age and at any stage in your illness, and it can be provided along with curative treatment.

 People with breast cancer may worry about how to talk to family and friends about the illness.
 They may also have questions and concerns about treatment choices.
-Palliative care teams are highly skilled in communicating with seriously ill patients and their families and can be very important in helping everyone involved understand the treatment options.
+Palliative care teams are highly skilled in communicating with patients and their families and can be very important in helping everyone involved match their goals with their treatment options.
 They will also help you navigate the health care system and anticipate future issues that may arise.

-Members of the palliative care team are there for you to talk to about depression, anxiety and worries about body image and sexuality.
+Members of the palliative care team are also there for you to talk to about depression, anxiety and worries about body image and sexuality.
 (Even though breast cancer is mainly a female disease, men, too, can have it and suffer emotionally as well.)
-Palliative care teams provide support not only for patients but also for their families, who also experience distress in the face of this illness.
-Feeling supported themselves by palliative care specialists, family members are, in turn, better able to offer support to their loved ones.
+Palliative care teams provide support not only for patients but also for their families, who also experience distress in the face of the illness.
+Feeling supported by palliative care specialists, family members are more able to support to their loved ones.

 Amy’s Palliative Care Story: Living Well with Breast Cancer